Panels and Special Sessions

 The third intervention concerns a timeline of European AI being developed at the initiative of EurAI.
 A first proposal, elaborated at the ECAI Workshop on the History of AI in Europe held on Sunday, will be presented by Ulises Cortés and Cristian Barrué, with the goal of soliciting feedback and input from the entire EurAI community.

-Finally, we will hear from the newly chosen EurAI Distinguished Service Award winners who will talk about their visions for the future development of AI in Europe, particularly in view of the current rapid developments in the deployment of Machine Learning.
+Finally, we will hear from Tony Cohn, the newly chosen EurAI Distinguished Service Award winner who will talk about his visions for the future development of AI in Europe.

 Panel on the Economic Impact of AI: Threats and Opportunities